YQCW/MalLight/README.md

 # Introduction
-This repo provides source code for the paper "MalLight: Coordinated Traffic Signal Control for Traffic Signal Malfunctions", which pioneers the application of a Reinforcement Learning(RL)-based approach, called MalLight, to address the challenges posed by traffic signal malfunction.
+This repo provides source code for the paper "MalLight: Coordinated Traffic Signal Control for Traffic Signal Malfunctions", which pioneers the application of a Reinforcement Learning(RL)-based approach to address the challenges posed by traffic signal malfunction.

 Our implementation is based on a framework called [LibSignal](https://darl-libsignal.github.io/).
 LibSignal is a more comprehensive toolkit for developing simulation-based traffic signal control model.